microsoftgraph/msgraph-sdk-powershell/src/Devices.CloudPrint/Devices.CloudPrint/docs/v1.0-beta/New-MgPrintTaskDefinitionTask.md

   - `[Description <String>]`: A human-readable description of the current processing state of the printTask.
   - `[State <String>]`: printTaskProcessingState

-TRIGGER <IMicrosoftGraphPrintTaskTrigger>: printTaskTrigger
+TRIGGER <IMicrosoftGraphPrintTaskTrigger1>: printTaskTrigger
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
-  - `[Definition <IMicrosoftGraphPrintTaskDefinition>]`: printTaskDefinition
+  - `[Definition <IMicrosoftGraphPrintTaskDefinition1>]`: printTaskDefinition
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
     - `[CreatedBy <IMicrosoftGraphAppIdentity>]`: appIdentity